 Recess: The faculty expects all children to participate in recess activities.
 In case of illness, permission slips are needed for the child to be excused from recess.
 A student excused from recess will not be allowed to participate in PE.
-When we are having recess outside, the thermometer illustrates the school's expectations for appropriate dress.
-Mrs. Hein uses the Fox9 app on her phone to determine current conditions at recess time.
-If your student does not have the minimum appropriate dress for outdoor play, he or she may be asked to stay in for recess.
-Please note that opentoed shoes are not allowed at recess and students must change out of them to play outside.
+The thermometer to the right represents our recommendation for clothing at outdoor recess time.
+If students choose to wear clothing that is outside these recommendations, they may have to experience being too hot or too cold when playing outside.
+Please assist them as necessary to develop discernment in this area.
+One requirement is not changing regarding footwear: open-toed shoes are not allowed at recess and students must change out of them to play outside.
+Also, in the case of ice or snow, students must have winter boots and snow pants.
+If they do not have these items, they will spend the recess on the cleared sidewalk.

-Losing part or all of noon recess may be used as a consequence of not having homework done or other poor habits.
+Losing part or all of a recess may be used as a consequence of not having homework done or other poor habits.
 For more information on this, please refer to the good habits and conduct question later on in this handbook.
 We do not expect or want this to be a regular occurrence for any student as physical activity and breaks are important for everyone.
-All students will participate in the final recess of the day.
+All students will participate in one or more recesses every day.